 Within 48 hours of being featured in this post Amsterdam-based architecture and interior design group i29 was flooded with emails from design publications around the world including Frame Mag (Netherlands), Monitor Mag (Russia) Elle Decoration (Romania) CASE da Abitare (Italy), LOFT publications (Spain) BOB magazine (Korea), GULF interiors (Dubai) De Architect (Netherlands), ONoffice (UK) Cover Magazine (Venezuela), Sisustajalehti (Finland) Vivenda (Netherlands) Maru Magazine (Korea) and plenty of other print media and numerous design blogs.

-Dutch architects and interior designers Uxus recieved a "tenfold" increase in traffic to their website after we featured their project Merus Winery in California.
-Uxus was flooded by queries from magazines around the world, including Wallpaper (UK), Noblese Mag (Korea), Marie Claire (Brazil), GQ India, Casa Da Abitare (Italy) FX Mag (UK), Absolute Marbella (Spain), Home Journal Mag (Hong Kong), ID Mag (USA), The Shorlist (UK), Future Laboratory (UK) and many more.
+Dutch architects and interior designers Uxus received a ‘tenfold’ increase in traffic to their website after we featured their project Merus Winery in California.
+Uxus was flooded by queries from magazines around the world, including Wallpaper (UK), Noblese Mag (Korea), Marie Claire (Brazil), GQ India, Casa Da Abitare (Italy) FX Mag (UK), Absolute Marbella (Spain), Home Journal Mag (Hong Kong), ID Mag (USA), The Shortlist (UK), Future Laboratory (UK) and many more.

-"It’s because thanks too The Cool Hunter I’ve been featured in over 50 magazines that can be viewed on my website under editorials on the information page.
+‘It’s because, thanks to The Cool Hunter, I’ve been featured in over 50 magazines that can be viewed on my website under editorials on the information page.
 The lights even ended up in Argentinean Playboy!
-Along that I also have generated many jobs within Australia, many o/s enquiries and an actual job in San Francisco.
+Along that I also have generated many jobs within Australia, many of enquiries and an actual job in San Francisco.

 I was written up in a number of international publications and was offered paid corporate speaking engagements such as at Disney animation.
 I just completed my first solo gallery show but have also had my artwork featured at 2 additional art galleries in group exhibitions.
 Additionally, I am working on commissioned pieces for international buyers all of whom found me on thecoolhunter.net.
 Currently my art is being considered for a feature film in which it would appear in a high end home.
 I am also about to show some pieces in homes for sale in the 10 million dollar plus price range.